barisdevjs/Cssbattle/README.md

   -  Just copy paste them in the [Cssbattle website](https://cssbattle.dev) to see the result.

-  Many of the solution are 100% matches
+  Many of the solutions are 100% matches